IceRaptor/HumanResources/README.md

  * Hirable Aerospace, MechTech, MedTech, and Vehicle crews in the Hiring Hall
  * Fully customizable salary and hiring bonus calculations based upon an exponential formula
- * Scarcity of all hirable crews based upon planetary tags
+ * Scarcity of all hireable crews based upon planetary tags
- * Scarcity of all hirable crews driven by a gaussian distribution
+ * Scarcity of all hireable crews driven by a gaussian distribution
- * Crews have a customizable contract length
+ * Crews have a contract length and must be re-hired periodically
+ * Crews have an attitude towards the company and may leave if they become unhappy
+ * Crews may have a loyalty or hatred for specific factions, which impacts their attitude
- * (Optional) Crews can be poached by other employers when the conditions are right
+ * (Optional) Crews can be head-hunted by other mercenaries companies and start a bidding war
+ * (Optional) Crews may demand hazard-pay for combat drops
+ * (Optional) Crews may demand kill-bonuses for units they destroy in a mission

 This mod requires the [IRBTModUtils](https://github.com/battletechmodders/irbtmodutils/) mod.
 Download the most recent version and make sure it's enabled before loading this mod.